Start your morning off right with this light and fluffy egg white omelette. It’s super flavorful, low in fat and packed with protein and nutrients.

 What I love about making omelettes is that they’re perfect for cleaning out the fridge.
 You can basically use any type of veggies or meat that you have on hand.
 I sometimes get bored with just plain scrambled eggs, so the addition of the veggies and meat make all the difference.

 This omelette with egg whites is lower in calories but higher in protein, keeping you fuller for longer throughout the morning.
 It’s definitely the perfect breakfast option to jump start your day with!

 How to Make a Fluffy Egg White Omelette

 - Sauté.
 Start by cooking the veggies and meat in a skillet over medium heat until tender.
 I like to use an 8-inch nonstick skillet for best results.
 Then push the vegetables over to one side of the pan.

 - Pour.
-Lower the heat to medium-low and slowly pour the egg whites into the empty side of the skillet.
+Lower to medium-low heat and slowly pour the egg whites into the empty side of the skillet.
 Twirl the pan so the eggs run all around the surface of the pan (even under the vegetables).
 Sprinkle the mozzarella on top of the veggies and add any extra seasonings.
 Cook until the egg whites have bubbled and cooked underneath.

 - Flip.
 Turn off the heat, then use a spatula to carefully flip the egg over the vegetables.
 Transfer the omelette to a plate and add favorite toppings of choice!

 - Veggies.
 Any type of veggies will work.
 Spinach, mushrooms, potatoes, asparagus, zucchini, peppers and onions all taste delicious.